More information coming soon!

 is an independent international adviser, scholar, speaker and author on the reputation of cities, regions and countries.
 Since 2009 Robert Govers has co-edited and authored four books, including Imaginative Communities, on the topic of community reputation.
 He has also co-authored over 50 journal articles, book chapters and conference papers and has delivered numerous public speeches and business publications.
 In addition, he is co-editor of the quarterly journal, Place Branding and Public Diplomacy.
 He has also been an adjunct or visiting scholar at Tsinghua University, Beijing; the Indian School of Business, Hyderabad; the University of Leuven, Belgium; Rotterdam School of Management, the Netherlands; Loughborough University London Campus; IULM University Milano, Italy; and several institutes in Dubai, United Arab Emirates.
 He also teaches place branding on the UNESCO World Heritage at Work Master's programme in Torino, Italy.
 Robert has held positions in South Africa, the Netherlands, Belgium and Dubai, United Arab Emirates.
 He has been involved in many consultancy projects and advisory boards for reputable organisations such as the International Air Transport Association, the European Commission, the Flemish government and various ministries, tourism promotion boards, and regional and city administrations.see bio >

-is Associate Professor at the Poznan University of Economics and Business in Poland.
+is a former Associate Professor at the Poznan University of Economics and Business in Poland.
 She is co-founder and Member of the Board of Best Place – the European Place Marketing Institute as well as Senior Fellow at the Institute of Place Management in UK.
 In 2006/2007 she was a senior lecturer at the Marketing Department, University of Otago in New Zealand.
 Magdalena is also scholarship holder of the Fulbright Program at Northwestern University and the Kellogg School of Management in USA.
 She is a member of the Editorial Boards of Place Branding and Public Diplomacy, Journal of Destination Marketing and Management, Journal of Urban Regeneration and Renewal, and Tourism and Hospitality Management.
 Consultant in brand strategy, city and region promotion.
 Magdalena is co-author of brand strategies and other related projects for Polish cities and regions.
 She is an active speaker and member of teams working on many international projects and grants.see bio >